-If you somehow cannot register for the course (yet), send me an email, so that I can make sure email announcements via Blackboard reach you!Prerequisites
+If you somehow cannot register for the course (yet), send me an email, so that I can make sure email announcements via Brightspace reach you!Prerequisites

-Common security problems include buffer overflows, integer overflows, injection attacks such as SQL injection or XSS, and race conditions.
-Techniques to prevent or detect problems include threat modeling, check lists and coding standards, code reviews, static analysis tools, language-based security, information flow analysis (incl. tainting), program verification, proof-carrying code, LangSec (language-theoretic security), and security testing incl. fuzzing.
+Common security problems include buffer overflows, integer overflows, injection attacks (such as command injection or SQL injection), XSS and other web-specific attacks, deserialisation attacks, and race conditions.
+Techniques to prevent or detect problems include threat modeling, checklists and coding standards, code reviews, "safe" programming languages, LangSec (language-theoretic security), fuzzing and other forms of security testing, static analysis tools and source code analyzers, information flow analysis (incl. tainting), program verification, and proof-carrying code.

-The focus of this course is not on pen-testing/hacking to find vulnerabilities, as eg. done in the Hacker's Hut course at TU/e and the RU bachelor courses Hacking in C and Web Security, but more on underlying causes and general techniques to improve the security of software.Lectures & obligatory reading material
+The focus of this course is not on pen(etration)-testing or hacking to find vulnerabilities, as in the bachelor courses `Hacking in C' and `Web Security', but more on underlying causes and general techniques to improve the security of software.Lectures & obligatory reading material

 (and in the slides), the course lecture notes, the papers listed above, and the projects.

 Some hints on what to expect for the exam

 The course will be graded based on a written exam and project work: two smaller individual projects (C++ code analysis with PREfast, and program verification with ESC/Java) and a bigger group project looking at a web application.

 You MUST seriously participate in the project work to take the exam, and do all individual exercises.
 Final grade will be based on the exam (50%) and results on the projects (where project grades are weighed: 5% PREfast, 40% group project, 5% ESC), but you will have to pass the exam to pass the course.
 Should it ever happen that anyone fails the course because of low grades for the individual exercises (which has never happened) we will arrange an ad-hoc solution to redo these.